 Accommodation & Meals

-Volunteers on this awesome project are accommodated in one of the three dedicated volunteer guest houses, located at a learning centre run by our local team and just 100m from the beach!
+Volunteers on this awesome project are accommodated in a volunteer guest house, located at a learning centre run by our local team and just 100m from the beach!

-Rooms in the Guesthouses accommodate up to 4 volunteers and split by gender.
-Couples can request a private room.
+Rooms in the Guesthouse accommodate 2 - 4 volunteers and are split by gender.
 Each room has a western style bathroom, ceiling fans and bed linen is provided.
 Volunteers should bring their own towel and toiletries.

 Laundry services are available for a small fee and bicycles and motor bikes are available for hire.
 Wi-Fi is freely available in the Guesthouses so staying in touch with friends and family is easy.

 Breakfast, lunch and dinner are provided on volunteering days (Monday to Thursday).
-Meals are fresh and delicious local fare.
+Meals are made from fresh and delicious local fare.
 On Friday, Saturday and Sunday volunteers are free to spend time exploring or relaxing and meals are self-catered.

 *In addition to the program fees listed above a Registration Fee is payable to secure your place.
 The registration fee is USD 299 for those volunteering with Love Volunteers for the first time or USD 149 for any subsequent volunteer placements.
 The registration fee includes: lifetime LV Alumni Membership, fundraising support & advice, dedicated pre-departure support, certificate of completion (on request), and exclusive access to the LV Trip Planner.

 Some things are not included in the program fees listed above, such as flights, visas, vaccinations, travel insurance, additional foods and snacks, spending money, local transport, in-country trips and excursions, return airport transfer (unless mentioned above).